top of page

 • Craft born from constraint

+Generative AI muddies those waters.
 Many developers and judges worry that undisclosed AI use undermines fair comparison, especially when awards are meant to celebrate manual artistry, design labor, and original asset creation.
+From that perspective, the disqualification wasn’t punitive—it was procedural.
+But that’s only half the story.

 Gameplay screenshot from Clair Obscur: Expedition 33 showing turn-based combat mechanics and cinematic visuals discussed in the indie awards AI ethics debate.